 Born May 8, 1901, in Nashville, Stearnes was a five-tool player and five time All-Star selection to the Negro Leagues East-West All-Star Classic.
 He is said to have earned the nickname “Turkey” because of the unusual way he ran, which resembled that of a turkey, with his arms flapping.
 However, Stearnes himself claimed it was because he had a potbelly as a child.

 Regardless of how the nickname came about, Stearnes was widely recognized as one of the game’s all-time great players during his career.
 Negro Leaguer Jim Canada, who played against Stearnes said: “He hit the ball nine miles.
 He was a show, people would go to see him play.”

 Stearnes could win games with both his arms and his legs.
-A swift center fielder who excelled on the bases, Stearnes topped the .400 mark in batting average twice and is credited with 143 stolen bases.
+A swift center fielder who excelled on the bases, Stearnes led the Negro National League in batting average twice and is credited with 129 stolen bases.

 "That man could hit the ball as far as anybody," Cool Papa Bell said.
 "And he was one of our best all-around players.
 He could field, he could hit, he could run.
 He had plenty of power."